Symposium 2025

 Martijn van Beek (Police Academy)

-A short overview of the Méndez Principles: a United Nations-driven protocol for promoting and ensuring ethical and effective interviewing; The role of evidence disclosure in interviews with suspects: how and when should this best be done and for which purposes?
-(And how does it align with the M. Principles?); Interview training and practices in the Netherlands (with a focus upon suspect interviews): is it 'Méndez proof'?
+In his presentation, Martijn van Beek from the Police Academy will give a short overview of the Méndez Principles: a United Nations-driven protocol for promoting and ensuring ethical and effective interviewing.
+He will also talk about the role of evidence disclosure in interviews with suspects: how and when should this best be done and for which purposes?
+And lastly, he discusses interview training and practices in the Netherlands (with a focus upon suspect interviews): is it 'Méndez proof'?

 Jiska Jonas (University of Twente)